Solaris-Skunk-Werks/solarisskunkwerks/README.md

 2. If you're implementing a bug fix, checkout the `hotfix` branch.
 3. If you're implementing a new feature, checkout the `develop` branch.
 4. Create a new branch and commit your changes, then submit a pull request.
 Features should be merged into `develop` while bug fixes should be merged into `hotfix`.

+Feel free to join our [Discord Server](https://discordapp.com/invite/xc5pUWP) to ask questions, report bugs or help with QA testing.